Project management basics that actually matter

 Control

 Track progress continuously.
 A good project manager maintains a bird’s-eye view of how everything’s moving.
-Workflow software can be genuinely helpful here - not because it’s magic, but because it makes invisible work visible.
+Workflow software can be helpful here - not because it’s magic, but because it makes invisible work visible.
 Tallyfy, for example, lets you see exactly where every task stands without chasing people for status updates.

 Closure